 We know what you’re thinking, “Aren’t solar panels made of glass?
 Won’t they break when they’re hit by hail?”

-Yes, they are, but no they most likely won’t.
-There are many types of glass, and solar panels are made from some of the toughest glass you’re likely to encounter.
-Think of the difference between how frail a champagne glass is and how tough your windshield or iPhone screen can be.
+Well, yes, they are made of glass.
+However, there are many types of glass, and solar panels are made from some of the toughest glass you’ll to encounter.
+Think of the difference between a frail champagne glass is and how tough your windshield or iPhone screen can be.

 A great deal of research and know-how, both private and public, has resulted in high-tech glass manufacturing technology that results in glass durable enough to withstand extreme weather on rooftops.